 What is tennis elbow?

-Tennis elbow is inflammation of the tendons in your elbow.
+Tennis elbow is an injury of the tendons in your elbow.
 Tendons are strong tissues that connect muscle to bone.

 What causes tennis elbow?

 Tennis elbow is caused by overuse of the muscles in your forearm.
 These muscles are used to straighten your arm or lift your hand and wrist.
 Fast, repeated arm movements can lead to inflammation and small tears in your tendon.
 Tennis, painting, and manual labor are common activities that can cause tennis elbow.

 What are the signs and symptoms of tennis elbow?